 With 70 miles of coastline along whales’ migratory path, San Diego is a wonderful destination for those looking to spot these magnificent creatures.
+Want to go whale watching in San Diego on a boat tour?
 We’ve answered some of the most common questions we see about planning to go whale watching in San Diego.

 What is the best time of year to go whale watching in San Diego?

 San Diego isn’t just a great year-round destination for travelers – it’s also a prime spot to see whales all throughout the year.
 January is the best month to see gray whales, but they can be spotted between December and April.
 Other times of the year, you’ll see blue whales and fin whales during the fall months.

 What is the best time of day to go whale watching?